Students make a somber return to Utah campus where Charlie Kirk was assassinated

 Investigators looking at whether Robinson had help

-Law enforcement officials say they are looking at whether others knew about or aided Robinson in the assassination.
-They have not said if the partner is among those being investigated but have publicly expressed appreciation for the partner sharing information.
+Law enforcement officials say they are looking at whether others knew about Robinson's plans or helped, but they have not said if his partner is among those being investigated, only expressing appreciation for the partner sharing information.

-The partner apparently never went to law enforcement after receiving the texts.
-Robinson remained on the run until the next night, when his parents recognized he was the person in a photo released by authorities and helped organize Robinson’s peaceful surrender.

-The partner was not named in the charging documents that contained a narrative of the shooting and made public Tuesday.

 Also getting a closer look is security the day of the attack.
 Utah Valley is conducting a review, university President Astrid S. Tuminez said Wednesday.